adampgiles/CI_PP2_BM/README.md

 <img src="docs/user_story_testing/3/user_story_kits.JPG">
 </details>

-4. I would like to export or import loop data to colaborate with other users.
+4. I would like to export or import loop data to collaborate with other users.

 | **Feature**                          | **Action Required**                                                                      | **Expected Outcome**                                       | **Actual Outcome**|
 | ------------------------------------ | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------- | ----------------- |